 Lots of people find the idea of couples counselling quite scary.
 This is probably why research has found that couples turn up for relationship therapy on average six years after they would have first benefited from it.

-Relationships can be tough.
-Sometimes asking for a bit of help from someone outside the relationship, who can see things a bit more clearly, can really help.
+This is sad, because relationships can be tough.
+And sometimes asking for help from someone outside the relationship, who can see things a bit more clearly, can really make a difference.

 I help couples in all kinds of relationships.
 This includes:

 - gay/straight/queer/LGBTQ or any gender or sexual orientation identity

 - not currently in a relationship (single/dating/struggling to cope with a breakup)

 Couples counselling can help with a variety of problems.
 It could be a large, relationship-threatening problem.
 Or maybe it’s a smaller niggle that is getting in the way of you enjoying each other as much as you know you could.